apollographql/apollo/docs/source/resources/graphql-glossary.md

 A file or request string that contains one or multiple definitions of a GraphQL type system and can be interpreted by a GraphQL execution engine.

 <h2 id="extensions">Extensions</h2>

-Special fields in the GraphQL response that allows you to attach extra metadata.
+Special fields in the GraphQL response that allow you to attach extra metadata.
 [Apollo tracing](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-tracing) is an example of an extension.

 <h2 id="field">Field</h2>